Synthetic Data Generation for Brain-Computer Interfaces: Overview, Benchmarking, and Future Directions: Benchmark Experiments

 \subsubsection{Results on SSVEP}

-Classification results of two SSVEP datasets are presented in Table~\ref{tab:ssvep_results}.
-The traditional FBCCA and three deep models were utilized.
-Observe that: \begin{itemize} \item Overall, DWTaug consistently achieved the best or second-best performance across datasets and backbones, with improvements from 68.58\% to 71.76\% on Nakanishi2015 and from 71.07\% to 74.69\% on Benchmark.
-This suggests that enriching discriminative frequency components while preserving the intrinsic periodic structure of SSVEP signals is critical for frequency-based decoding. \item In contrast, Flip caused a dramatic performance drop across all models.
-Mathematically, Flip multiplies the EEG signal by $-1$, which induces a global $\pi$ phase shift without altering the amplitude spectrum.
-However, SSVEP decoding fundamentally depends on phase synchronization between EEG responses and stimulus frequencies.
-The induced phase inversion disrupts this synchronization, thereby severely degrading the performance. \end{itemize}
+Classification results on two SSVEP datasets are presented in Table~\ref{tab:ssvep_results}.
+The traditional FBCCA and three deep models were used for decoding.
+Observe that: \begin{itemize} \item Overall, SSVEP benefited most from transformations that preserve frequency-locked periodic responses.
+DWTaug achieved the best average performance on both datasets, improving accuracy from 68.58\% to 71.76\% on Nakanishi and from 71.07\% to 74.69\% on Benchmark.
+This suggested that wavelet decomposition and recombination can enrich discriminative frequency components while maintaining the intrinsic periodic structure required for SSVEP decoding. \item Different transformations showed clear paradigm-specific effects.
+Noise and Scale provided moderate improvements in several cases, suggesting that mild perturbations can act as regularization without changing the target frequency structure.
+In contrast, FShift often degraded performance, especially for FBCCA, because shifting frequency components may weaken the correspondence between EEG responses and stimulation frequencies.
+Flip caused the most severe performance drop across all models.
+Mathematically, Flip multiplies the EEG signal by $-1$, inducing a global $\pi$ phase shift while preserving the amplitude spectrum.
+Since SSVEP decoding relies heavily on phase synchronization between EEG responses and stimulus frequencies, phase inversion disrupts this key discriminative structure, leading to substantial degradation. \end{itemize}